Abstract bivariant Cuntz semigroups: Introduction

 This procedure can be carried out in a much more general setting.
 In \autoref{sec:Q} we introduce a category $\CatQ$ of partially ordered semigroups that, roughly speaking, is a weakening of the category $\CatCu$, in that the way-below relation is replaced by a possibly different binary relation (called \emph{auxiliary relation}).
 We show that $\CatCu$ is a full subcategory of $\CatQ$; see \autoref{prp:Q:fullCuQ}.
 The path construction we have delineated above yields a covariant functor

-that turns out to be right adjoint to the natural inclusion functor; see \autoref{thm:Q:coreflection}.
+that turns out to be right adjoint to the natural inclusion functor from $\CatCu$ into $\CatQ$; see \autoref{thm:Q:coreflection}.
 We refer to this functor as the \emph{$\tau$-construction}.
-This result has numerous advantages.
-Besides making clearer arguments of the results in the present paper available than going via a direct argument, it allows to transport many categorical properties from $\CatQ$ to $\CatCu$.
-Some of these constructions will be explored in \cite{AntPerThi17pre:Productscoproducs}.
-In our setting, the functor applied to the semigroup of generalized \CuMor{s} $\CatCu[S,T]$ yields the internal-hom of $S$ and $T$.
+In \cite{AntPerThi17pre:Productscoproducs} we show that the $\tau$-construction can also be used to compute the Cuntz semigroup of ultraproduct \ca{s}.
+In our setting, the functor $\tau$ applied to the semigroup of generalized \CuMor{s} $\CatCu[S,T]$ yields the internal-hom of $S$ and $T$; see \autoref{dfn:bivarCu:ihom}.
 In other words, for \CuSgp{s} $S$ and $T$, we define